gattia/pymskt/README.md

 The tests use `pytest`.
 If you are not familiar with `pytest` a brief example is provided [here](https://docs.pytest.org/en/6.2.x/getting-started.html).

 Currently, 37 tests are being skipped for one of 2 (maybe 3) reasons.
 1. They arent implemented yet and they are a placeholder.
 2. They rely on a function that has small machine-to-machine differences so they dont pass or 3.
 A breaking change occured since result meshes were last saved.
 If you want to help but dont know how or where to start, filling in / fixing these tests would be a great place to start!
 And greatly appreciated.

+## Code of Conduct
+We have adopted the code of conduct defined by the [Contributor Covenant](https://www.contributor-covenant.org) to clarify expected behavior in our community.
+For more information see the [Code of Conduct](https://github.com/gattia/pymskt/blob/main/CODE_OF_CONDUCT.md).